massivholzkinderbett/massivholzkinderbett.github.io/aboutme.md

 ### my history

-Born, educated, build house, married, got two kids and lots of **projects**.
+Born, educated, built house, married, got two kids and lots of **projects**.
 If anyone is interested in more details, check out my profile on  [linkedIn](https://www.linkedin.com/in/mark-gregory-8b530397/).